Do you want to move from Squarespace to WordPress?

 - WPBeginner Deals – Exclusive discounts on WordPress products and services for WPBeginner users.

 We hope this article helped you move from Squarespace to WordPress.
-You may also want to see our list of 40 useful tools to manage and grow your WordPress site.
+You may also want to see our list of 40 useful tools to manage and grow your WordPress site, or these tips on how to increase your website traffic.